leereilly/games/README.md

 * [Surviving Mars](https://github.com/HaemimontGames/SurvivingMars) - A significant part of the Lua source code and data of Surviving Mars, made available to aid you in the creation of Surviving Mars mods.
 * [Tanks of Freedom](https://github.com/w84death/Tanks-of-Freedom) - Turn-based strategy game in isometric pixel-art style.
 * [The Battle for Wesnoth](https://github.com/wesnoth/wesnoth) - Turn-based strategy game with a high fantasy theme.
+* [TripleA](https://github.com/triplea-game/triplea) -  TripleA is a turn based strategy game and board game engine, similar to Axis & Allies or Risk.
+[Play it now!][https://triplea-game.org/)
 * [Unknown Horizons](https://github.com/unknown-horizons/) - 2D isometric RTS economic strategy game written in C++ & Python, built on the Flexible Isometric Free Engine.
 * [Voxeliq](https://github.com/raistlinthewiz/voxeliq) - Block-based game engine implementation developed with C#.
 * [Wargus](https://github.com/Wargus/wargus) - Wargus is a Warcraft2 Mod that allows you to play Warcraft2 with the Stratagus engine.